Skip to main content

 • It is based on the last 12 months of data

 Every TrustPilot account starts with three ‘7/10’ reviews.
-It’s a simple trick that stabilizes new accounts and prevents a single review from sending the TrustScore plummeting to 1/5 or all the way up to 5/5.
+It’s a simple trick that stabilizes new accounts and prevents a single review from sending the TrustScore plummeting to 1/5 or rocketing all the way up to 5/5.

-You shouldn’t obsess over the total number of reviews.
+You shouldn’t obsess over the total number of reviews you have.
 As long as you have enough reviews to look credible, the score itself is more important.
-Your main competitor might have double the reviews, but if your TrustScore is higher, you will usually convert better because of it.
-It will also be easier to maintain and increase your score.

-Don’t expect only 5-Star Reviews
+Don’t expect only 5-Star reviews

-The Internet is for Bad Reviews
+The internet is for bad reviews

-This plays into TrustPilot’s hands, as they charge to access the tools to help mitigate negative feedback.
+This plays into TrustPilot’s hands as they charge to access the tools to help mitigate negative feedback.
 You don’t have to pay to achieve this, but paying does make life easier.

-Service Reviews are a Challenge
+Service reviews are a challenge

 TrustPilot allows ‘service’ reviews – so visitors can review their experience even if they did not buy anything.
+The ratings are given the same importance as genuine reviews from verified customers.

 For example, a service review could simply say “I visited this site several times this morning but it was not available.
 Disappointed, 1 star“.
 That is perfectly within the rules and cannot usually be appealed.
-Sadly this loophole is sometimes used for malicious purposes.

 There is only one instance where I think this is acceptable, and that is when your profile is under attack.
 I would also only recommend this for smaller companies where the impact of malicious reviews can be disproportionate.
-If you represent a large brand with a good flow of reviews it’s really not worth it.
+If you represent a large brand with a good flow of reviews it is really not worth it.

 How to do it safely: